The Power & Magic of Being Vulnerable

 Everyone wants to feel loved, connected, happy and alive, yet many don’t realize vulnerability is one of the key components to achieving this.
 As well, many struggle with vulnerability issues in relationships.
 Being vulnerable is how intimate and deeply loving relationships and friendships can flourish.
 It is at the core of LOVE since trust and vulnerability go hand in hand.

 When I say ‘the magic of vulnerability’, what I mean is to be able to walk around in life being your authentic and true self – you as you really are – relating to others and being with people without worrying if they like you or not.
 It means being alive and free of anxiety and constant worry.
 It gives you an extraordinary sense of peace, joy, and love.
-It is absolutely magical and extremely powerful.
+Being vulnerable with someone is absolutely magical and extremely powerful.